MONTH BY MONTH

 August to December is the real dry season, and during this period the conditions are ideal for game drives and camping.
 The dry season is also the best time to see shoebill nests.

-JUNE - a great month for all safari at discounted rates and just before the peak season
+JUNE - a great month for all safaris at discounted rates and just before the peak season.
+Visit Bangwelu to see a shoebill stork.

 JULY TO NOVEMBER - Considered the best time for game viewing as the dry season progresses.